 In the summer of 2011 I moved into a working people’s hostel in central London.
 My loft in north east London had been re-possessed and I was struggling – and eventually succeeded – to get it back.
-The hostel was a five storey warren of rooms and corridors reputed—maybe an idea spread by the credulous wondering why it drove them mad—to have been a Victorian asylum.
-It elicited haunting memories in me, being both an institution—a money-grabbing registered charity, badly in need of repair—and housing three hundred or so young foreigners and a few older, often strange, British people.
+The hostel was a five storey warren of rooms and corridors reputed—an idea spread by the credulous wondering why it drove them mad, maybe—to have been a Victorian asylum.
+It elicited haunting memories in me, being both an institution—a money-grabbing registered charity, badly in need of repair—and a temporary home for three hundred or so young foreigners and a few older, often strange, British people.

 There was a lithe and bright Kenyan in the building, ten years or so younger than me in her late thirties.

 With a degree in chemistry from London, and maybe an MBA but I’m not sure, she now worked—she said—as a film producer.
 A poised, entrepreneurial woman, she had lost her house trying to finance a film but was apparently unfazed.

 We got excited about each other and stayed up late talking – about the film industry generally, our earlier lives and experiences, and I volunteered some intimate details of my family and emotional life.

 It was exciting and unusual to find someone with things in common in a place like that.